oscar-franzen/adobo/README.md

 # barplot of number of expressed genes per cell
 ad.plotting.barplot_genes_per_cell(data)

-# apply a simple filter, requiring minimum number of reads per cell and a minimum
+# apply a simple filter, requiring a minimum number of reads per cell and a minimum number
-# number of cells expressing a gene
+# of cells expressing a gene.
+For SMART-seq2 data, bump up the minreads option.
-d.simple_filters(minreads=1000, minexpgenes=0.001, verbose=True)
+data = ad.preproc.simple_filter(data, minreads=1000, minexpgenes=0.001, verbose=True)
 ```

 # Automatic detection of low quality cells